NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/case-repository.md

         hide: true
   - title: Type of SIM card as a predictor variable to detect payment fraud
     intro: >-
-      The audit commission advises against using type of SIM card as an input variable in algorithmic models that predict payment defaults and block afterpay services for specific customers.
+      Case study to ML-driven risk profiling to detect after-pay fraud at an e-commerce platform.
+An independent commission advises against using type of SIM card as an input variable in the algorithmic risk model.
 As it is likely that type of SIM card acts as a proxy-variable for sensitive demographic categories, the model would run an intolerable risk of disproportionally excluding vulnerable demographic groups from the payment service.
     image: /images/algoprudence/AA202201/Cover.png
     link: /algoprudence/cases/aa202201_type-of-sim
     facets: